 The Port of Harlingen provides an efficient and economical transportation link along the Texas coast for shallow draft transport.
 Located near the southernmost tip of Texas on the Arroyo Colorado River.
-The Port is 25 miles inland of the Gulf Intracoastal Waterway, which stretches from the Mexico border along the entire coast of the Gulf of Mexico and northward along most the US Eastern Seaboard to Florida.
+The Port is 25 miles inland of the Gulf Intracoastal Waterway (GIWW), which stretches from the Mexico border along the entire coast of the Gulf of Mexico and northward along most the US Eastern Seaboard to Florida.
 The Port is also connected to the Atlantic Intracoastal Waterway (AIWW), a 3,000 mile inland waterway along the Atlantic and Gulf of Mexico, running from Boston, MA to the Southern Tip of Florida and encompassing the GIWW, which extends to Brownsville, TX.

 The Port of Harlingen encompasses more than 2,000 acres of land with 650 linear feet of multi-cargo wharf and five docks.
 As the second largest port in Cameron County, the Port handles an overall cargo tonnage of about 2 million tons annually.
 Commodities transported through the Port now includes liquid fertilizer, cotton, sorghum, corn, sand and aggregate, diesel, gasoline, ethanol and raw sugar.

 Not only does the Port of Harlingen keep commodities moving, it also drives the Harlingen and Rio Grande Valley economy, literally.
 Most of the fuel consumed in the Valley comes in through the Port of Harlingen.
 In addition, the liquid fertilizer distributed through the Port is used in local fields.
 By utilizing the Port consumers receive goods at a much lower cost than transporting by truck to the area.